funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCD1~OsCSLD4~NRL1~ND1~sle1~DNL1.md

     + Moreover, overexpression of OsCSLD4 can enhance rice ABA synthesis gene expression, increase ABA content, and improve rice salt tolerance, thus implying that OsCSLD4-regulated rice salt stress tolerance is mediated by ABA synthesis
     + The results from the transcriptome analysis showed that more osmotic stress responsive genes were impaired in nd1 than salt stress responsive genes, thus indicating that OsCSLD4 is involved in rice salt stress response through an ABA-induced osmotic response pathway
     + Natural variation in OsCd1 with a missense mutation Val449Asp is responsible for the divergence of rice grain Cd accumulation between indica and japonica
+    + Rice cellulose synthase-like protein OsCSLD4 coordinates the trade-off between plant growth and defense.
+    + Collectively, our data reveals the importance of OsCSLD4 in balancing the trade-off between rice growth and defense
+    + Loss function of OsCSLD4 leads to a constitutive activation of defense response in rice
+    + The OsCSLD4 function-disrupted mutant displayed reduced SSAS tolerance, biomass and grain yield, whereas the OsCSLD4 overexpression lines exhibited increased SSAS tolerance
+    + Collectively, this study not only reveals the potential role of cell wall matrix polysaccharides in mediating SSAS tolerance, but also highlights applicable value of OsCSLD4 and the large-scale screening system in developing SSAS-tolerant rice

 * **Connection**
     + __OsCD1~OsCSLD4~NRL1~ND1~sle1~DNL1__, __RL9~SLL1~AH2~OsADD1__, [Isolation and characterization of a rice mutant with narrow and rolled leaves](http://www.ncbi.nlm.nih.gov/pubmed?term=Isolation and characterization of a rice mutant with narrow and rolled leaves%5BTitle%5D), NAL7 and SLL1 were found to be upregulated, whereas OsAGO7 were downregulated in the nrl1 mutant